kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

-# Runtime Director - Proof of concept
+# Runtime Governor - Proof of concept

-This directory contains the source code and Helm chart for Kyma Control Plane Runtime Director.
+This directory contains the source code and Helm chart for Kyma Control Plane Runtime Governor.

 ## Overview

-Runtime Director exposes a simple REST API that returns Runtime configurations.
+Runtime Governor exposes a simple REST API that returns Runtime configurations.
-The application periodically reloads configuration from the `runtime-director-config` ConfigMap in the `kcp-poc` Namespace.
+The application periodically reloads configuration from the `runtime-governor-config` ConfigMap in the `kcp-poc` Namespace.
 The configuration file has the following form:

 ```yaml
 runtimes: